 We'll also cover replacement tips and the important calibration process common across the General Motors line up.
-Long story short, there’s something in this article for anybody with this problem.

-Use this guide if you can't control the temperature in your vehicle.
 It seems that most of the complaints are on split systems where the passenger side doesn't respond to the adjustment.
 In addition, some owners may complain that the air doesn't come out in the right spot.

 As an example, you may select defroster and it takes a long time for the windshield to clear.
 Often you can hear air escaping behind the dashboard or feel the air exiting the wrong locations.

 In addition to these complaints drivers will often hear a grinding or clicking noise in the interior compartment.
 All of these problems come from devices known as actuator assemblies.
 There are two of these troublesome beasts located in all General Motors vehicles.
 People with the upgraded dual zone AC will have three.